-Most programs have deadlines in early to late February, some as early as mid-January.
-Many use rolling admission, so apply early and often!
+Most programs’ application deadlines are in February, and some are as early as mid-January.
+Many of them use rolling admissions, so apply early and often!

-Click here for additional information and links to programs.
-Information on the page is being updated on a regular basis, so check the website often.
+Click here http://www.urop.gatech.edu/summer-research for additional information and links to programs.
+Information is updated regularly, so check the website often.